 On passage of the advanced exam, the faculty advisor assumes the role of thesis advisor.
 Students wishing to change their thesis advisor after the advanced exam (but prior to candidacy) should submit a request to the chair of the Graduate Committee.
 This should include a letter of support from the new advisor addressing whether the student must retake her/his advanced exam before making the change.
 The Graduate Committee will decide whether the change of advisor is approved and whether this is contingent on retaking the advanced exam.

-Candidacy requirements are as follows: passing the written qualifying exams, the advanced oral exam, and the language requirement; as well as completing at least 30 hours of coursework (including 6 hours of research MATH 800 and other required courses) approved by the Graduate Committee.
+Candidacy requirements are as follows: passing the written qualifying exams, and the advanced oral exam; as well as completing at least 30 hours of coursework (including 6 hours of research MATH 800 and other required courses) approved by the Graduate Committee.
 Candidates for the Ph.D. are expected to have attained an overall course grade average of B+ (3.33) or better.
 If the academic course work is of satisfactory quality, the student's oral exam committee will recommend to the chair of the Graduate Committee that the student be admitted to Ph.D. candidacy.
 In less obvious situations, the decision to recommend candidacy may be postponed pending further consideration.

 Applications for approval of candidacy for the Ph.D. degree can be downloaded from the internet and must be filed with the Office of Graduate and Postdoctoral Studies before the start of the 9th semester.
 In all cases, the final Ph.D. thesis oral examination can be given only after candidacy has been approved.
 The formal petition for candidacy must include the title of the thesis approved by the thesis committee, an unofficial transcript, and a list of departmental requirements for candidacy from the General Announcements.
 The petition should be signed by the chair of the Graduate Committee.
 It is not necessary that all required courses be completed before Ph.D. candidacy is attained.
 Students are urged to seek Ph.D. candidacy as soon as practicable.
 A student may apply for a Masters degree upon admission to Ph.D. candidacy.